marbl/TTT/README.md

   Such gaps happen because of the read length being shorter than homozygous nodes.
   Typical structure looks like a sequence of "bubbles" of similar length, interlaced with long homozygous nodes.
   TTT can be run on such tangles.
-But usually if those structures left unresolved in the assembly graph (especially if homozygous nodes are longer than ~100kbp homopolymer-compressed) then there's just no information in the read alignments helping to traverse this region, and thus it will be essentially a random guess.
+However, usually if those structures left unresolved in the assembly graph (especially if homozygous nodes are longer than ~100kbp homopolymer-compressed) then there's just no information in the read alignments helping to traverse this region, and thus it will be essentially a random guess.
   <p>
   <img width="400" height="400" alt="diploid_simple_tangle" src="https://github.com/user-attachments/assets/650052c6-5f53-43fa-bdfa-464c8a5d6fdb" />